texworld/betterbib/README.md

 #### Manual installation

-Download BetterBib from [GitHub](https://github.com/nschloe/betterbib) and install it with
+Download betterbib from [GitHub](https://github.com/nschloe/betterbib) and install it with
 ```
 python setup.py install